 A.S.
 Wildlife & Fisheries Biology Emphasis

-Why Wildlife & Fisheries Biology?This transfer degree prepares students to further their education in a Wildlife and Fisheries Biology major.
-This degree is designed for potential transfer to Montana State University, the University of Montana, the University of Wyoming, the University of Idaho, or North Dakota State University.
-Graduates from a four-year program or who hold an advanced degree may find positions in resource management and conservation biology.
-A student graduating in this field with a four-year degree may become a wildlife disease specialist; law enforcement agent for the fish and game department; wildlife refuge manager; waterfowl biologist; fisheries biologist; or naturalist in a national, state or municipal park; hatchery manager; or environmental consultant for the energy industry.
-Most fish and wildlife biologists find employment with federal or state agencies.
-Competition for these jobs is intense, and most professional-level positions require an advanced degree.
-Other career opportunities exist with private resource groups and private industry such as environmental consulting firms, and oil, coal, mineral, or chemical companies.
-Students should consult the catalog of the institution to which they expect to transfer and select appropriate courses in consultation with their advisor.
+Why Wildlife & Fisheries Biology?This two-year (67 credit) emphasis prepares students to further their education in a Biology of Wildlife and Fisheries Biology major.
+This degree is designed with potential transfer to Montana State University, the University of Montana, the University of Wyoming, the University of Idaho, or North Dakota State University.
+Graduates from a four-year program or with an advanced degree may find positions in resource management and conservation biology.
+A student graduating in this field with a four-year degree may become a wildlife disease specialist; law enforcement agent for the fish and game; wildlife refuge manager; waterfowl biologist; fisheries biologist; or naturalist in a national, state or municipal park; hatchery manager; or environmental consultant for the energy industry.

 Upon completion of this program graduates will be able to:

 NRSM 101NRSM 101 - Natural Resource Conservation